Higher analytic stacks and GAGA theorems: Higher geometric stacks

-\personal{ With the current definition of geometric context, groupoid presentations are less agreeable unless we add the following axiom:\\ The category $\cC$ is \emph{closed under $\tau$-descent}: that is, for any morphism from a sheaf $X$ to a representable sheaf $Y$, any $\tau$-cover $\{Y_i\to Y\}$, the representability of $X\times_Y Y_i$ for every $i$ implies the representability of $X$.\\ We remark that the HAG context in \cite{HAG-II} satisfies the above axiom.
-We refer to Git Commit 572e444 where this axiom was in consideration.
-Our main reason to drop this axiom is that it is not satisfied by the category of Stein spaces.}

-\begin{rem} All the examples we will consider in this article assume that $\cC$ is a 1-category.
-We state \cref{def:context} for general \infsites because it will serve as contexts for derived stacks in our subsequent works. \end{rem}
+\begin{rem} In all the examples that we will consider in this paper, the site $(\cC,\tau)$ is a classical Grothendieck site, i.e.\ the category $\cC$ is a 1-category.
+We state \cref{def:context} for general \infsites because it will serve as a geometric context for derived stacks in our subsequent works (cf.\ \cite{Porta_DCAGI,Porta_Yu_DNAnG_I}). \end{rem}